henrygd/beszel/readme.md

 ## Features

-- **Lightweight**: Much smaller and less demanding than leading solutions.
+- **Lightweight**: Smaller and less resource-intensive than leading solutions.
-- **Docker stats**: CPU and memory usage history for each container.
+- **Docker stats**: Tracks CPU and memory usage history for each container.
-- **Alerts**: Configurable alerts for CPU, memory, and disk usage, and system status.
+- **Alerts**: Configurable alerts for CPU, memory, disk usage, and system status.
-- **Multi-user**: Each user has their own systems.
+- **Multi-user**: Each user manages their own systems.
 Admins can share systems across users.
-- **Simple**: Easy setup and doesn't require anything to be publicly available online.
+- **Simple**: Easy setup, no need for public internet exposure.
-- **OAuth / OIDC**: Supports many OAuth2 providers.
-Password auth can be disabled.
+- **OAuth / OIDC**: Supports multiple OAuth2 providers.
+Password authentication can be disabled.
-- **Automatic backups**: Save and restore your data to / from disk or S3-compatible storage.
+- **Automatic backups**: Save and restore data from disk or S3-compatible storage.
-- **REST API**: Use your metrics in your own scripts and applications.
+- **REST API**: Integrate your metrics into your own scripts and applications.

 ## Introduction

-Beszel has two components: the hub and the agent.
+Beszel consists of two main components: the hub and the agent.

-The hub is a web application that provides a dashboard to view and manage your connected systems.
-It's built on top of [PocketBase](https://pocketbase.io/).
+- **Hub:** A web application that provides a dashboard for viewing and managing connected systems.
+Built on [PocketBase](https://pocketbase.io/).

-The agent runs on each system you want to monitor.
-It creates a minimal SSH server through which it communicates system metrics to the hub.
+- **Agent:** Runs on each system you want to monitor, creating a minimal SSH server to communicate system metrics to the hub.

-## Getting started
+## Getting Started

-If not using docker, ignore 4-5 and run the agent using the binary instead.
+If not using docker, skip steps 4-5 and run the agent using the binary.

 1. Start the hub (see [installation](#installation)).
-2. Open http://localhost:8090 and create an admin user.
+2. Open <http://localhost:8090> and create an admin user.
 3. Click "Add system."
 Enter the name and host of the system you want to monitor.
 4. Click "Copy docker compose" to copy the agent's docker-compose.yml file to your clipboard.
 5. On the agent system, create the compose file and run `docker compose up` to start the agent.
 6. Back in the hub, click the "Add system" button in the dialog to finish adding the system.

-If all goes well, you should see the system flip to green.
-If it goes red, check the Logs page, and see [troubleshooting tips](#faq--troubleshooting).
+If all goes well, the system should flip to green.
+If it turns red, check the Logs page and refer to [troubleshooting tips](#faq--troubleshooting).

 ### Tutoriel en français

-Pour le tutoriel en français, consultez https://belginux.com/installer-beszel-avec-docker/
+Pour le tutoriel en français, consultez <https://belginux.com/installer-beszel-avec-docker/>

 ## Installation

-You may install the hub and agent as single binaries, or by using Docker.
+You can install the hub and agent as single binaries or using Docker.

 ### Docker